0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verification/overview.md

 The ZKPVerifier Contract provides 2 hooks:

 <a href="https://github.com/0xPolygonID/contracts/blob/main/contracts/verifiers/ZKPVerifier.sol#L93" target="_blank">`_beforeProofSubmit`</a> and <a href="https://github.com/0xPolygonID/contracts/blob/main/contracts/verifiers/ZKPVerifier.sol#L102" target="_blank">`afterProofSubmit`</a>.
-These hooks are called before and after any proof get submitted and can be used to create personalized logic inside your Smart Contract.
+These hooks are called before and after any proof gets submitted and can be used to create personalized logic inside your Smart Contract.

 In this specific case, it must be checked that the sender of the proof matches the address contained in the proof challenge.
 This requirement is necessary to prevent proof front-running.
 This condition is added inside `_beforeProofSubmit`.